 The Center of Science and Industry, more affectionately known as COSI, is one of the most well-known and beloved museums in Columbus and one of the top things to do with kids in the city.
 While the hands-on exhibits like the Big Science Park, which lets visitors lift a 2,437-pound car, and the American Museum of Natural History Dinosaur Gallery are popular with kids, adults love the interactive learning, too.

 Two must-experience features at COSI are the electrostatic generator, which makes your hair stand on end, and the High Wire Unicycle, which lets you ride across an 84-foot cable suspended two stories above the ground.

 The museum is the backdrop for community events throughout the year, including the family-friendly First Night Columbus New Year's Eve celebration.
-If you or the kids need a snack, check out COSI's Atomic Café, which actually encourages you to play with your food and offers sandwiches like the Grilledzilla, a grilled cheese cut with monster-shaped teeth and cucumber and olive slices for eyes.
+If you or the kids need a snack, check out COSI's Atomic Café, which has a variety of quick bites to help keep up your energy for more exploration.

 Address: 333 West Broad Street, Columbus, Ohio

 The Columbus Museum of Art specializes in a mix of art appreciation, from American and European works from the 19th and early 20th centuries to contemporary works that include sculptures, paintings, photography, wood carvings, and glass.